scholarslab/gitpractice/Praxis2022.md

 ## Who makes the best tacos in town?
 * Shane: Tacos Gomez for carne asada, Taqueria Chaparro for al pastor.
+* Malcolm: Brazos Tacos (Unfortunately, I need to explore more.)

 ## What are the best and worst [American state flag designs](https://en.wikipedia.org/wiki/Flags_of_the_U.S._states_and_territories)
 * Shane: Best are clearly Texas and New Mexico.
 Iowa is also pretty good!
 Worst is Idaho, which incredibly contains the phrase "State of Idaho" twice.
+* Malcolm: I honestly have no clue what the best state flag is.
+But the worst is Florida becasue it looks exactly like Alabama's.

 ## What's your favorite bad movie?
 * Shane: The Net (1995)
+* Malcolm: Anything with Kevin Hart in it.